-Some referrals might be logged ‘for information only’ by the agencies, if it is clearly established that no significant or continued risk is likely to the child, or other children (for example, if the dog has already been ‘put down’ or removed).
+Some referrals might be logged ‘for information’ only if there is very clearly no significant or continued risk to the child, or other children (for example, if the dog has already been ‘put down’ or removed).

-Some referrals might prompt ‘information leaflets’ on Dogs and Safe Care of Children to be issued, if the incident or injury was clearly minor, if the child was older or if the family have clearly shown themselves to be responsible dog owners.
+Some referrals might prompt information on dogs and safe care of children if the incident or injury was clearly minor, if the child was older or if the family have clearly shown themselves to be responsible dog owners.

-In more serious cases a strategy discussion and joint Section 47 investigation should lead to further discussions with other agencies and home visits to complete assessments and to inform judgements on parenting and the care and control of the dog(s).
+- Home visits to complete fuller assessments and to inform judgements on parenting and the care and control of dog(s

 The RSPCA advice to all professionals who are in contact with a household where there is a dog/s present: